Installing the API Deployer¶

 - Install one or several API nodes as described in Installing an API node

-- For each API node, generate an API key with :
+- For each API node, generate an admin key from the terminal: go to the API node’s DATA_DIR and use

 On the API Deployer node: